shavitbit/kafka-restaurants/README.md

 ```

 ## Solution: Proxy Requests Through NGINX
-To ensure the user cannot directly access the backend API, configure a proxy in the NGINX server.
-Update the default.conf file to redirect frontend requests to the backend API.
-Modify the apiUrl in values.yaml to use /api as the base URL.
+To ensure the user cannot directly access the backend API, I configured a proxy in the NGINX server, Updated the default.conf file to redirect frontend requests to the backend API and modified the apiUrl in values.yaml to use /api as the base URL.

-<b>Example NGINX Configuration (default.conf):</b>
+<b>NGINX Configuration (default.conf):</b>
 ```nginx

         # Proxy API requests to the internal service